 The provided trading platforms should be supported by the device you wish to trade with.
 Some traders only trade with PC while others like to trade on the go with mobile and tablet trading platforms.

 If you are familiar with a particular trading platform and only wish to trade with it, then you must ensure that the chosen broker offers it in the preferred device with the chosen account type.

 You can raise random queries through email, live chat window, or call them to check the quality of the customer support service before opening an account.

 For our tests, we talked to the Live Chat support with every broker.
-We tracked the average/typical time taken to connect with the chat, the time taken to answer questions & the quality, and accuracy of response in resolving our doubts.
+We tracked the average/typical time taken to connect with the chat, the time taken to answer questions & the quality, and the accuracy of responses in resolving our doubts.

 Also, we tested the email support by sending emails to their support emails.
 We check the average time it took for the response, and the actual response itself.